I'm a polyglot who does parkour and dreams of being a chef. I have varied interests and I like to talk, give advice, & share my opinions.

-When thinking about if you can handle a wax, just think about how much pain you can tolerate.
-Have you ever had any kinds of waxes before?
-What about other things, like piercings or tattoos?
-What did you think of the pain compared to your friends?
+When thinking about whether or not you can handle a wax, just think about how much pain you can tolerate.
+Have you ever had any other kinds of waxes before?
+What about other painful beauty practices like getting piercings or tattoos?
+What did you think of the pain associated with those procedures?

-FAQ: How Do I Choose a Spa?
+How Do I Choose a Spa?

 1. Ask Your Friends